lucasresck/Introduction-to-Computer-Graphics/README.md

 # Introduction-to-Computer-Graphics
 Classroom and assignments codes for Introduction to Computer Graphics, in Applied Mathematics course at Getulio Vargas Foundation.
-Open this as a [page](https://lucasresck.github.io/Introduction-to-Computer-Graphics/).

 ## Results